Bertha Schlesinger (Abt. 1853-1901), aka Bertha Heyman, Bertha Kerkow, Bertha Stanley, Big Bertha, etc. — Swindler

 RECORD.
 Bertha Heyman’s maiden name was Bertha Schlesinger.
 She is a native of Koblyn, near Posen, Prussia.
 Her father served five years in prison there for forging a check.
 She was married twice, first to one Fritz Karko, when she first came to this country in 1878.
 After living in New York a short time they went to Milwaukee, where she was afterwards married to a Mr. Heyman, although her first husband was still living.
 She has been concerned in a number of swindling transactions, and has the reputation of being one of the smartest confidence women in America.
 In September, 1880, she was sued in the Superior Court of New York City for obtaining by false pretenses $1,035 from E. T. Perrin, a conductor on a palace car, whom she met in traveling from Chicago.
 She was arrested in London, Ontario, on February 8, 1881, in company of one Dr. J. E. Cooms, charged with defrauding a Montreal commercial man out of several hundred dollars by the confidence game.

-Once again in New York, Bertha took rooms in a boarding house on Staten Island, where she was arrested for stealing a watch from her landlady.
-She was tried and convicted in October, 1881 for the watch theft, a term she served in the New York Penitentiary.
-She was freed in June of 1883.
-Bertha was then put on trial for her earlier swindles in New York, and was returned to prison on August 30, 1883.
-Finally, the time she owed New York authorities expired in April, 1887.
+Back in New York, Bertha took rooms in a boarding house on Staten Island, where she was arrested for stealing a watch from her landlady.
+She was tried and convicted in October, 1881 for the watch theft, a term she served in the New York Penitentiary until her release in June of 1883.
+She was then put on trial for her earlier swindles in New York, and was returned to prison on August 30, 1883.
+Finally, she was set free by New York authorities in April, 1887.

-Within days, Gruhn and Bertha were heading a lavish engagement party, at which Bertha’s fake son “Willie” asked Gruhn for $500 to overcome his objections to his mother remarrying.
-Bertha wore a great quantity of diamonds, which were paste; but their display gave “Willie” the opportunity to suggest to several women that he could take their jewelry and reset the stones in the latest fashion, such as those Bertha wore.
+Within days, Gruhn and Bertha were heading a lavish engagement party, at which “Willie” asked Gruhn for $500 to overcome his objections to his mother remarrying.
+Bertha wore a great quantity of diamonds, which were paste; but which gave “Willie” to opportunity to suggest to several women that he could take their jewelry and reset the stones in the latest fashion, such as those Bertha wore.
 Gruhn also presented his betrothed with more jewelry.
 Within days, Bertha and Willie had pawned all the jewelry they had received, along with Gruhn’s cash, and headed south toward Los Angeles.
 Gruhn and Messing, after a day or two, slowly realized they might have been swindled.
 They approached the San Francisco police, who showed them Bertha’s picture in Byrnes’ book.

 Detectives traced Bertha and Willie to San Antonio, Texas, where the pair was arrested.
 They were brought back to San Francisco to stand trial for larceny.
 Gruhn, who still had a soft spot for Bertha, tempered his testimony against her, forcing the prosecution to focus their efforts on Willie Stanley.
 The court proceedings attracted overflow crowds–a fact not unnoticed by Bertha.
 In the end, after prevailing in both a civil and criminal suit, she was acquitted; while Stanley was found guilty of obtaining goods under false pretenses, and was sentenced to just six months.

-Bertha considered opening another millinery shop, but instead accepted an offer to appear on the stage of a low-brow opera house.
-Her act consisted of posing in scenes recreating her scandals in San Francisco; followed by her posing in classical scenes in flesh-colored tights.
+Bertha considered opening another millinery shop, but instead accepted an offer to appear on the stage of a low-class opera house.
+He act consisted in posing in scenes recreating her episodes in San Francisco; followed by her posing in classical scenes in flesh-colored tights.
 She attracted larger-than-usual crowds eager to see “Big Bertha.”
 Over the next year, she took her act on the road throughout the West Coast, sometimes adding an appearance as a collar-and-elbow wrestler, willing to take on any comer.
 As she traveled, she attracted new admirers who presented her with gifts and offers of marriage.

 By 1893, Big Bertha was not only appearing on stage, but also managed honky-tonk theaters in Spokane, Washington; Bakersfield, California; and Butte, Montana.
-These dives presented entertainments that are hard to imagine today:
+These dives presented entertainment that is hard to imagine today:

 Bertha died in Chicago in May, 1901, while managing a similar type of dive in that city.